leoreena0/Mystery_Meat/README.md

 | `Translated Mystery Meat/` | Folder containing protein alignments and phylogenetic trees                          |
 | `env/`                     | Local Python environment (not required for assessment submission)                    |

+### Required packages
+Installation

+This project requires GitBash, Python and the following packages:

+pip install biopython
+pip install pandas

+Jalview was used separately for alignment and tree construction